 You’ll have to charge $900 or more for larger infestations that might require multiple treatments.
 You’ll also have to charge more when dealing with large properties that will call for using more chemicals to get rid of the termites.

-It can be difficult to assess the cost of treating a termite infestation without knowing more about the specifics of the situation.
+It can be difficult to assess the treatment for termite’s cost of treating a termite infestation without knowing more about the specifics of the situation.
 A termite infestation usually starts when there is wood in contact with the ground.

 At first, only a few termites will enter the home.
 However, if there are ideal conditions for the termites to thrive, such as humidity, poor airflow, and wood to eat, the termites can spread quickly.
 If the infestation remains undetected, the termites might even start a new colony inside the home, which would result in a costly removal process.